ND68/TipJar/README.md

 # TipJar - A DeFi Tipping Widget
 TipJar transforms traditional digital tipping into a transparent, gamified, and trustless payment system.
 Unlike sending crypto directly to a wallet, TipJar uses a Solidity smart contract to guarantee public record-keeping and instantaneous community recognition.

-This project is built as an easily embeddable widget, allowing any creator, blogger, or service provider to drop a single line of code onto their website to accept tips in Ether.
+**Check out a live demo!** [View the deployed app here](https://tip-jar-three.vercel.app/)

+## Overview

+TipJar allows creators, streamers, and communities to accept Ethereum-based tips through a fully on-chain system.
+Each tip is recorded on the blockchain and publicly visible, creating a transparent, trustless feedback loop between creators and supporters.

+The system consists of:
+- **A Solidity smart contract factory** (`TipJarFactory.sol`) that deploys individual tip jar contracts (`TipJar.sol`) per owner.
+- **An interactive React + Next.js frontend**, powered by Wagmi, Viem, and ConnectKit.
+- **A leaderboard and live feed**, displaying all recent tips and top contributors.

-## Core Features & Value Proposition
+## Core Features

-- Trustless Tipping: Eliminates payment processor fees and delays.
-Funds are transferred instantly and directly to the creator (minus only the blockchain gas fee).

-- Immutable Leaderboard: All tips are recorded on a publicly verifiable ledger (the smart contract).
-The project's frontend aggregates this data into a dynamic Top Contributors leaderboard and a Live Tip Feed.

-- Structured Feedback: Tippers can include a verifiable public message with their donation, enhancing the connection between the creator and their audience.

-- Embeddable Component: The frontend is designed as a single, self-contained React component (TipJar.jsx) that can be integrated into any existing website with minimal effort, providing a seamless Web3 experience without requiring the host site to manage blockchain connections.
+### Trustless Tipping
+Funds go directly from supporter → creator without intermediaries or fees, recorded permanently on-chain (minus gas).

+### Immutable Leaderboard
+All tips are logged in the TipJar contract and visualized in real time on the frontend.
+The leaderboard ranks supporters transparently, making recognition instant and verifiable.

+### Public Messages
+Supporters can attach personalized, on-chain messages with their tips, strengthening community engagement.

+### Embeddable Widget
+The TipJar component can be dropped into **any website** with one import — creators can integrate decentralized tipping without managing wallets or backend infrastructure.

+### Multi-Contract Support
+Each creator can deploy their own TipJar instance using the `TipJarFactory` contract, isolating funds and records, and allowing for full ownership.

+## Tech Stack

+**Smart Contracts**
+- Solidity
+- Sepolia Testnet Deployment

+**Frontend**
+- Next.js (React)
+- TailwindCSS
+- Wagmi + Viem for on-chain interactions
+- ConnectKit for wallet integration
+- Vercel for deployment